 No, you must purchase white diesel or a cleaner alternative such as white HVO.

-Can I stockpile my red diesel?
+Can I stockpile red diesel for future use?

 No, HMRC has advised any non-exempt customers to plan their red diesel purchase/usage up to the 1st April 2022.
 So make sure you only buy what you will use by this date.